espocrm/documentation/development/modal.md

         className: 'dialog dialog-record',

-        // template contents can be defined right here or externally
+        // template content can be defined right here or externally
         templateContent: '<div class="record">{{{record}}}</div>',

-        // template contents can be defined in external file client/custom/res/templates/my-dialog.tpl
+        // template content can be defined in external file client/custom/res/templates/my-dialog.tpl
         // template: 'custom:modals/my-dialog',

         // if true, clicking on the backdrop will close the dialog